-Taking your dog to obedience training lays the groundwork for good socialisation, and a trusting relationship with humans.
-The better trained your dog is, the better they’ll be able to deal with new experiences, and the easier it will be to train them out of nervous behaviours.
+Taking your dog to obedience training lays the groundwork for good socialization, and a trusting relationship with humans.
+The better trained your dog is, the better they’ll be able to deal with new experiences, and the easier it will be to train them out of nervous behaviors.

 4. Good health

 Keeping your dog healthy with a balanced diet and regular exercise is key to their development, and also their mental wellbeing.
 It can help prevent behavioral issues, and keeps their mind stimulated which prevents anxiety and nervousness.